nocmt/ewelink-api-next/docs/en/DeviceManagement.md

 ## device.getAllThings({lang,familyId,num,beginIndex})

-Function：Get the list of Things
+Function：Get the list of Things(Only one page specified)

 Description：Things include